atlasphp/Atlas.Orm/docs/domain.md

 (We will leave the other mappers and their record classes for the imagination.)

-## Targeted Domain Interfaces
+## Domain Model Interfaces

-At some point, we have decided we want to depend on domain entities or aggregates, rather than persistence records, in our application.
-The interface we want to use for a Thread looks like this:
+At some point, we have decided we want to depend on domain Entities or Aggregates, rather than persistence Records, in our application.

+For example, the interface we want to use for a Thread Entity in domain might look like this:

 ```php
 <?php